guslipkin/Spring2021/CAP 4763 ~ Time Series/Problem Sets/Problem Set 1/Problem Set 1.md

 > Explain why the size of Florida’s labor force, the prime age employment to population ratio, and Florida building permits, might be closely related to the number of nonfarm jobs in Florida in a static long run sense.
 You might want to make some time series plots to give your data context.
 (Perhaps where one variable is employment and the other, on the other axis, is one of the other variables.)

 The size of Florida's labor force can only increase for a few reasons.
 People either grow up and get a job or people move into the state for one reason or another.
 These would increase the prime age employment to population ratio but those people need places to work.
 They could either work in construction or any affiliated field which handles building permits or they could work in a building being constructed by the people handling those permits.
 In the meantime, as farming becomes more efficient and reliant on technology, not as many people are needed to farm the same parcels of land.
 This leads to more people employed in non-farm jobs.

+"<u>We can think of the number employed as the product of the portion of those in the labor market that are employed and the number that want work and so are in the market.
+Then the log of total employment is the sum of the logs of those two pieces.
+From there:</u>

+- <u>The number that want to work should closely track labor force in Florida.</u>

+- <u>The fraction of those that want to be employed that are employed tracks the strength of the Florida economy, which closely tracks the strength of the national economy, for which the</u>

+  <u>employment to population ratio is a good proxy.</u>

+- <u>Construction is a large part of Florida’s economic base, due to constant in-migration.
+So,</u>

+  <u>variations in the strength of the economy may be reflected somewhat in building permits.</u>"

 ## 3b
 > Estimate the static model relating monthly nonfarm employment in Florida to the other three variables (all in logs) without controlling for seasonal impacts or a time trend.